What is the European Accessibility Act (EAA)?

 In My ING app:

-We are going to adapt all the secondary customer journeys.
+We are going to adapt investment services.

 ATM :